About

-The release of Fox Populism has resulted in invitations to speak at Columbia University, New York University, Hong Kong Baptist University, Babeș-Bolyai University, and at the University of Southern Denmark as the U.S. Embassy’s 2019 Honora Rankine-Galloway Lecture.
-The book has garnered attention beyond the academy as well attracting television and podcast interviews and interviews with prominent US newspapers such as the New York Times, The Washington Post, and Forbes, and with major outlets abroad such as Japan’s Asahi Shimbun, the United Kingdom’s Daily Telegraph, and France’s AFP.
-Recently, I appeared in Vice TV’s Dark Side of the 90s series to discuss Rupert Murdoch’s impact on American journalism.
+The release of Fox Populism has resulted in invitations to speak at universities across the country and around the globe.
+The book has garnered attention beyond the academy as well, attracting television and podcast interviews and interviews with prominent US newspapers such as CNN, New York Times, The Washington Post, and Forbes, and with major outlets abroad such as Japan’s Asahi Shimbun, the United Kingdom’s Daily Telegraph, and France’s AFP.
+In 2022, I appeared in Vice TV’s Dark Side of the 90s series to discuss Rupert Murdoch’s impact on American journalism.

-In addition to publishing articles in academic journals such as Television & New Media (2022), Journalism (2017), and Media, Culture & Society (2014) and in edited volumes such as News on the Right (Oxford, 2019) and The Routledge Companion to Media Disinformation and Populism (Routledge, 2021), I’ve written popular pieces for outlets such as TV Guide, Influence and Zócalo Public Square and I have given public talks with organizations such as the United Kingdom’s Media Reform Coalition and with the Office of Civil & Political Rights of the Generalitat de Catalunya.
+In addition to publishing articles in academic journals such as Television & New Media (2025; 2023), Journalism (2017), and Media, Culture & Society (2014) and in edited volumes such as News on the Right (Oxford University Press, 2019), The Routledge Companion to Media Disinformation and Populism (2021) and The Oxford Handbook of Illiberalism (2024), I’ve written popular pieces for outlets such as Jacobin, The Hill, TV Guide, Influence, Zócalo Public Square, and Resolute Square.
+Finally, I was asked by the Congressional Investigatory Committee on January 6 to submit a written testimony on Fox News’s role in fomenting the Capitol riot.

 Reece Peck, PhD